swang99/Projects/Audio Visualizer/README.md

 - Change Background (Thumbnail of Youtube URL)
 - Upload Song from File

-Usage: To start the visualizer, download this repository and use an IDE to live preview `visualizer.js`.
+Usage: To start the visualizer, download this repository and live preview the file `visualizer.html`.
+The following songs are included in the player:

+More Emotion 💦
+- Orange, *オレンジ*
+- Violet's Letter, *Evan Call*

+More Fire 🔥
+- Us Against the World, *Darren Styles*
+- Firefly, Part II, *Jim Yosef*
+- Stereo Hearts, *Gym Class Heroes*
+- Me and My Broken Heart, *Rixton*

+To upload a song from file, ensure that it is placed in the `media` folder.

 Inspiration from Youtube channels Trap Nation and NoCopyrightSounds:
 ![Trap Nation Thumbnail](media/trap_nation.jpeg)